paccanarolab/Side-effect-Frequencies/README.md

 # Predicting the Frequencies of drug side effects

+This repository contains two folders:

+**Data collection**.
+If you want to parse the original files from SIDER 4.1.
+Notice that this part of the code requires data from http://sideeffects.embl.de/ and drugs need to be filtered using propietary data from https://www.whocc.no/atc_ddd_index/ (commercial).

-This repository contains the code to run our matrix decomposition algorithm to predict the frequencies of drug side effects.
+**Data analysis**.
+Contains a step-by-step Matlab R2018a code to run our matrix decomposition algorithm.

-The data collection (parse if SIDER 4.1 database) is contained in the data collection folder
+## Dependencies

-## 1. Data Collection.
+### 1. Data Collection.

 The data collection is illustrated in a jupyther notebook.